 Wait, what’s the difference then between retro pay and back pay?

 Back wages make up the difference between what your employee was paid and what they should have been paid.
-It includes things like unpaid bonuses, missed overtime pay, or failing to pay an employee entirely for the time they worked.
+It includes things like unpaid bonuses, missed overtime pay, or failing to give an employee’s pay for the time they worked.

 Huh?
 Yeah, these two terms can be very confusing.